roska541/PhoneBookAPI/readme.md

 ## Phone Book API

-This a simple phone book api to get, store, update and delete a contact.
+This a simple phone book api to get, store, update and delete a contact, with a simple call log history which contains the user making the call "contact_from_id" and the user reciving "contact_to_id"

 ### Set Up